 What’s important for family and friends to understand is that they aren’t just being stubborn or contrary; they’re afraid.
 It’s hard to appreciate this since fear often takes the guise of anger or disengagement, but the fear is often overwhelming.

 Understanding that fear can help you be more empathetic and patient as you do what you can to get your loved one into treatment.
 The following are some common fears people have about getting help for a substance use disorder.

 Awareness of a problem often comes by slow degrees.
-Maybe you realize you use drugs and alcohol a lot but don’t really see it causing problems or maybe you explain it away by saying you’ve just been under a lot of stress lately.
+Maybe you realize you use drugs and alcohol a lot but don’t really see it causing problems or maybe you to explain it away by saying you’ve just been under a lot of stress lately.